 - Oakwood Valley Trail (0.7 miles, one-way): The trailhead is located near the Tennessee Valley sign and Oakwood Meadow Trail trailhead in a dirt parking lot.
 There is also parking along the street wherever you can find it.
 This trail is very popular for dogs.
 It meanders through trees and partly along a creek with rows of ferns.
 This trail connects to both the Alta Trail and the Oakwood Meadow Trail.
 This trail varies in rockiness, which can be too bumpy for some, so paying attention to and modifying routes is required.
 Furthermore, although this remains at least 4 feet wide (sometimes much wider), the cross-slope may hinder balance in some spots.

 - Oakwood Meadow Trail (0.1 miles, one-way): This trailhead is located directly next to the Tennessee Valley sign.
 Barrier-free access ends about 100 feet into the trail.
-Some manual wheelchair may be able to overcome these barriers with assistance, but it may not be worth the effort.
-This trail is a little over 3 feet wide, with made-up of a firmly packed surface.
+Some manual wheelchairs may be able to overcome these barriers with assistance, but it may not be worth the effort.
+This trail is a little over 3 feet wide and made up of a firmly packed surface.
 The end of this trail connects with the Oakwood Valley Trail.
 From this point, barrier-free access goes for about 100 feet before there is a step.